 2. The Struggle of Crushing on Someone

 A guy can be crushing on a particular lady and sincerely be all out to show this to her.
 But the lady is not seeing him in the same light.

 The same scenario plays out for the female folks too.
 She’s just in her world of infatuation and crushing hard on the guy and even if the signs are obvious the guy seems indifferent to them.

-Dude is looking somewhere else, everyone in a different world.
+The dude is looking somewhere else, everyone is in a different world.